LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Experiments and Results

 Additionally, we compare against the following RM ensemble baselines: \begin{itemize}[topsep=0pt,itemsep=0pt,leftmargin=*] \item \textbf{RM Score Ensemble:} We generate multiple responses for each query, which are then scored using each RM, and the preference dataset is created by averaging the scores across all RMs (following~\citet{ref:coste2023reward}); thus, comparing \method{} with using all RMs simultaneously. \item \textbf{RM Agreement Ensemble:} Because ensembling scores through averaging is sensitive to the absolute scores produced (which may differ between RMs), we follow \citet{wang2024transforming} in ensembling through ranking and agreement.
 Specifically, we generate 32 responses for each query and sample 100 pairs for each.
 We score each pair with RMs, constructing a preference dataset by choosing the 10 pairs with the highest agreement of preference rankings across RMs. \item \textbf{Online RM Ensemble:} Since uniformly-ensembled RM scores might fail to prevent the LLM from exploiting an underperforming RM, we further compare our method to an additional ensemble baseline that uses an online learning approach.
-Instead of setting uniform weights for each RM as in RM Score Ensemble, each RM is assigned a learned weight; these weights are dynamically updated after each training batch using the multiplicative weights algorithm~\citep{ref:arora2012multiplicative}.
+Instead of setting uniform weights for each RM as in RM Score Ensemble, each RM is assigned a learned weight; these weights are dynamically updated after each training batch using the multiplicative weights algorithm~\citep{ref:arora2012multiplicative}. \end{itemize} Conceptually, among the single RM selection methods, the best RM baseline serves as an ``exploit-only'' setting that exploits the best available RM based on aggregate RewardBench scores.
+On the other hand, the random and sequential selection baselines are ``explore-only'' in that they pick a new RM either randomly or via a predefined sequence, irrespective of the performance of each arm (RM). \method{} and the classifier approach represent two methods for selecting a single optimal RM for each instance; however, we note that the classifier approach depends on a fine-grained, in-distribution dataset of queries paired with their corresponding suitable RMs for annotating preferences, which is often absent in practice.
+In our experiments, we demonstrate the benefits of balancing the exploration-exploitation trade-off compared to "exploit-only" and "explore-only" approaches.
+Additionally, different RM ensemble baselines employ various methods for combining RMs while utilizing them simultaneously.
+Furthermore, we analyze potential conflicting signals among RMs to highlight the advantages of our framework over RM ensemble baselines (\cref{sec:analysis}).